JamesBrill/react-speech-recognition/README.md

 Sets the transcription to an empty string.

+### startListening [function]

+Causes the Web Speech API to start listening to speech from the microphone.

+### stopListening [function]

+Causes the Web Speech API to stop listening to speech from the microphone, but will finish processing any remaining speech.

+### abortListening [function]

+Causes the Web Speech API to stop listening to speech from the microphone, and also stop processing the current speech.
+Initially, the Web Speech API is turned on, so you may want to call this in `componentWillMount` if you don't want speech to be collected when your component is first mounted.

 ### browserSupportsSpeechRecognition [bool]

 If false, the browser does not support the Speech Recognition API.

+### listening [bool]

+If true, the Web Speech API is listening to speech from the microphone.

 ### interimTranscript [string]